firepear/homefarm/README.md

 1. Login as the default user and run `'sudo apt-get --yes install git'`
 1. Run `'git clone https://github.com/firepear/homefarm.git'`
 1. Run `'cd homefarm'`
-1. Run `'sudo ./control-setup'`
+1. Run `'sudo ./control-setup'` -- the Pi will reboot after this script completes.

-1. Edit `farm.cfg`, which is our Ansible inventory.
+1. Login after reboot and edit `farm.cfg`, which is our Ansible inventory.
 Change `node00` in the `[control]` stanza to match the name you've given the controller (AKA your Raspberry Pi).
 Then add the names of all the machines you'll be setting up as compute nodes to the `[compute]` stanza.
 1. Make sure the names and IP addresses of these machines are in your controller's `/etc/hosts` file.

+The controller is now ready.

+## Compute node setup